rahimmiah09/minimo/README.md

 # minimo

-this is minim0 project until the news letter
+this is minim0 project full dimo